py5coding/py5book/integrations/matplotlib.md

 [performance](https://matplotlib.org/stable/users/explain/artists/performance.html#using-the-fast-style).

 We will not use the matplotlib Jupyter Notebook magic `%matplotlib inline`.
-It isn't necessary for this example and it seems to confict with the code py5 uses to run correctly on OSX.
+It isn't necessary for this example and it seems to conflict with the code py5 uses to run correctly on OSX.

 ```{code-cell} ipython3
 ---